 "The 7th Annual ride through the beautiful Bastrop Pines supports the mission of the Family Crisis Center, which offers programs and services for victims of domestic violence, sexual assault and child abuse in Bastrop, Fayette, Lee and Colorado Counties."

-f the Austin Endurance Cycling Meetup Group joined up at the Chestnut Theater in Bastrop before the ride.
+Members of the Austin Endurance Cycling Meetup Group joined up at the Chestnut Theater in Bastrop before the ride.
 We met some new people like Adam and Chris and saw regular biker buds like Matt, Todd and of course there was the leader babe, Patti.
 As I said, this was my first time Pedaling through the Pines so I didn't know what to expect, except of course the first hill that Weiland mentioned so I thought/hoped that was the end of the hills.
 In order for me to complete 63 miles I needed as few hills as possible.
 Well, that was far from the last hill.
 Ugh, I have never encountered so many hills.
 Todd said that one of the park hills had a 22% grade.
 It was a short lasting hill but at the beginning of a metric century it was tough.
 My family has camped in this park before but I have never seen it or appreciated it's beauty like I did while cycling.
 Flying down some of these steep and winding park roads was a thrill but left no real site seeing time because I needed that speed to get up the next hill.
 You also might notice that I have no photos of the hills - no way was I reaching for my phone while going up or down in this place.
 I was exhausted but happy to be out of the park.
 I saw flat roads and thought the next 53 miles would be more of the same.
 NOT!

 The first rest stop was great.
 I saw bikes there that I had only dreamed about.
 Teams of cyclists pulled in wearing the same jerseys, all with top of the line equipment and Italian bikes.
 What would I do with one of those bikes?
 Right, I know.
 I'm perfectly fine with what I have but a guy has got to drool once in a while.